shinygit/order-guide/README.md

 This project is to simplify following a build-to order guide.

-Users will be able to login with a shared account and view required inventory orders for the current week.
+Users are able to login view required inventory orders for the current week.

 ## Getting Started

 To use simply go to order-guide.herokuapp.com and make an account.
 Your account will be prepopulated with some example items.
+This app is in Alpha at best and almost certainly the account will not exist soon so mess around and feel free to share ideas but don't use in production.

 ## Built With